BeeeeenY/MLA_OptionsPricing/README.md

 ```

 ## Contents
 1. **Data**: The `data` folder contains six CSV files with historical options data, including fields like option types (calls and puts), strike prices, expiration dates, volatility, and open interest.
 These files are used across notebooks for training and evaluation.
+Daily treasury rates csv are obtained from the US department of treasury to calculate risk free rates. df1 - df6 modified are csv files added with the new features obtained from feature extraction.

 2. **Notebooks**:
    - **EDA.ipynb**: Performs Exploratory Data Analysis (EDA) to visualise trends and summarise the dataset, including:
      - Data cleaning and preprocessing
      - Analysis of call and put volumes
      - Visualisations of volatility, open interest, and other key features

+   - **rf_rate_maturity_option_price.ipynb**: Performs feature extraction for:
+     - Risk free rates
+     - Maturity which then leads to Time to Maturity
+     - Option Price

    - **ANN_Model.ipynb**: Implements an Artificial Neural Network (ANN) for prediction, This notebook includes:
      - Data preprocessing and normalisation